The Advantages and Disadvantages of Temping

 Advantages of Taking a Temporary Job

-A temporary job definitely offers some advantages to the job seeker:
+A temporary job definitely offers advantages to the job seeker:

-- It may be exactly the job the job seeker wants, with a time limit for the employment commitment.
+- The temporary job may be exactly the job the job seeker wants, with a time limit for the employment commitment.

 - It provides an income stream while the "real" job search continues.
 (We called this the "salary continuation plan" in the past.)

-- It may give the job seeker a chance to "test drive" a job, an employer, or an industry.
+- It may give the job seeker a chance to "test drive" a job, an employer, a profession, or an industry.

 - The job seeker has an opportunity to start their career migration to a new field.